 What is the Performance Appraisal process for OTs in their first 4+ month-long LTO?

 If you are in your first Bluewater Elementary LTO, of any FTE, of 4 months (80 school days) in length or greater you will go through the Occasional Teacher Performance Appraisal Process consisting of a pre-meeting, classroom observation, and post-meeting where you will receive and discuss the outcome of your OT Evaluation.
-Receiving a satisfactory OT Evaluation is beneficial when applying to permanent contracts because first consideration is given to those candidates.
-As well, our OT Local and the Board have agreed that members who receive a satisfactory OT Evaluation and meet the criteria for the LTO List interview shall have the interview waived when all other Regulation 274 criteria have been met.
+As well, our OT Local and the Board have agreed that members who receive a satisfactory OT Evaluation and meet the criteria for the LTO List interview shall have the interview waived.
 Additionally, if you are an external LTO hire and receive a satisfactory OT Evaluation you can be added to the OT Roster if requested.

 Administrators should approach you about completing the Occasional Teacher Performance Appraisal Process, but initiating the conversation early on when you begin your LTO can help to set out meeting dates to make sure it gets completed on time.
 Unfortunately, if your LTO ends sooner than expected because the incumbent returns or circumstances change, the opportunity to receive an OT Evaluation may be lost and hopefully, you will be in another qualifying LTO in the future to try again.
 Once you have a satisfactory OT Evaluation, you do not need, and should not have, another.
 If an Administrator requests you have another, please state that you have already had one.
 If they insist you have another, this is a red flag and you should inform your Local President immediately.